bokepa/RTCOP/README.md

-# RTCOP
-## Return to Castle of Perre
+# RTCOP - Return to Castle of Perre

-### Game
+## Game
-This games is and old-style tower defender, based on old memory of a Spectrum Game where some kind of spiders or men climb up to catch the player.
+This game is and old-style tower defender, based on old memory of a Spectrum Game where some kind of spiders or men climb up to catch the player.
 This time, is a Processing Game, and it's some to do in the free time.

+### Game Rules
+- Move left and right
+- Fire as many rocks as you want
+- Dont let bad stick men catch you

+### Credits (music)

-### Compiling
+## Compiling

-#### Dependencies
+### Dependencies
 ESS Lib